-Airbnb has acquired partner Deco Software, Deco IDE is going open source
+Airbnb acquired its React Native partner Deco Software, Deco IDE goes open source

 This beekeeper is rescuing bees with deep learning and an iPhone

 Airbnb — the platform where people post and book accommodation and other travel-related items — has made an acquisition to expand its platform and how it works with developers to build services on its platform.
-It has acquired Deco Software, which had worked with Airbnb and also developed an integrated development environment (IDE) to build react native apps, specifically with the aim of developers working more closely with designers.
+It has acquired Deco Software, which had worked with Airbnb and also developed an integrated development environment (IDE) to build React Native apps, specifically with the aim of developers working more closely with designers on building native mobile apps for iOS and Android more easily.

 As part of the move, Deco is ending support for Deco IDE as a product.
 “It will live on as a free and open source project,” the company’s founders write in a note confirming the acquisition.
 You can download it here.